kumatheworld/kurose-ross-solutions/main.typ

   / Home access: digital subscriber line (DSL), cable Internet access, fiber to the home (FTTH), 5G fixed wireless, Ethernet, Wi-Fi.
   / Enterprise access: Ethernet, Wi-Fi.
   / Wide-area wireless access: 3G, LTE 4G, 5G.
 + HFC transmission rate is shared among users.
-Collisions are not possible as it is a shared broad- cast medium.
+Collisions are not possible as it is a shared broad-cast medium.
 + Below are a few examples.
   #table(
     columns: 5,